brooklyncentral/baas-usergrid/README.md

     % cd brooklyn-usergrid-0.1.0-SNAPSHOT-dist
     % ./start.sh launch

 This will launch the brooklyn console.
-Open the browser of your choice and navigate to http://localhost:8081.
-You will then be presented with the option of starting a _Usergid basic (2-host) app_ or a _Usergrid clustered (multi-host) deployment_
+Open the browser of your choice and navigate to [http://localhost:8081](http://localhost:8081).
+You will then be presented with the option of starting a _Usergrid basic (2-node) app_ or a _Usergrid clustered (multi-node) deployment_

 #### <a name="basicDeployment"></a>Basic deployment
 The simplest deployment scenario is to deploy a single Cassandra instance and a single Tomcat server to your local machine.
-To do this, select _Usergrid basic (2-host) app_ and click _Next_
+To do this, select _Usergrid basic (2-node) app_ and click _Next_

 The next screen allows you to customize your deployment.
 The _usergrid-basic.properties_ file listed in the _Properties template URL_ section can be found the in resources folder, which is automatically added to the classpath.
 For now, let's stay with the default options and click _Finish_

-Brooklyn will now install and launch Cassandra and Tomcat to your local machine and launch usergid.
-Click on _Usergrid basic (2-host) deployment_ and expand the Usergrid application in the applications list to view the progress
+Brooklyn will now install and launch Cassandra and Tomcat to your local machine and launch usergrid.
+Click on _Usergrid basic (2-node) deployment_ and expand the Usergrid application in the applications list to view the progress

-Once the application is running, click on the UsergridTomcatServer and click on the link to http://localhost:8080/ to verify the application
+Once the application is running, click on the UsergridTomcatServer and click on the link to [http://localhost:8080/](http://localhost:8080) to verify the application

 Congratulations!
 You have successfully launched Apache Usergrid